-I totally meant to post this recipe in time for Easter last weekend — it would have made the perfect side for Easter brunch.
+I intended to post this recipe in time for Easter last weekend — it would have made the perfect side for Easter brunch.
 Alas, life (read: two-year-old Rose) got in the way and I didn’t get around to it.
 BUT I am actually glad, because I wouldn’t want to pigeon-hole this recipe to one holiday meal.
 This herby, buttery potato and asparagus dish deserves a place on many a menu this spring.
 It relies on the magical combination of lemon, butter (ghee — even better), garlic and herbs.
 So simple, yet so delicious.
 With spring ingredients, I usually find simple preparations are best to let the delicate flavors shine.

 Why ghee?
 You could certainly use regular butter for this dish (although, I would at least recommend a high-quality pasture-raised cultured butter); however, I like using organic grass-fed ghee for both the flavor and the health benefits.
 I started incorporating ghee into my diet when Rose was born and I discovered she had a cow’s milk protein allergy.
 In order to continue breastfeeding, I completely cut out all dairy until she outgrew the allergy around 12 months.
-Ghee was a welcome exception, because while it is “dairy”, it is clarified (basically, simmered down) to remove water and milk solids, which include lactose and the casein protein that caused Rose’s allergy.
+Ghee was a welcome exception, because while it is “dairy”, it is clarified to remove water and milk solids, which include lactose and the casein protein that caused Rose’s allergy.
 Lactose and casein are the culprits for many of the digestive woes some people experience when they consume dairy, so many find ghee to be much easier on the digestive system than regular butter.
 Other benefits of ghee include:

 - High smoke point, making it ideal for medium or high heat cooking (oils with lower smoke points release unhealthy free radicals when used at high heat)

 - High in fat soluble vitamins A, D, E and K